IRTF-HRPC/drafts/draft-association.md

 ### Peer-to-peer system achitectures

 Peer-to-peer (P2P) is esentially a model of how people interact in real life because "we deal directly with one another whenever we wish to" {{Vu}}.
 Usually if we need something we ask our peers, who in turn refer us to other peers.
 In this sense, the ideal definition of P2P is that "nodes are able to directly exchange resources and services between themselves without the need for centralized servers" where each participating node typically acts both as a server and as a client {{Vu}}.
-In RFC 5694 P2P has been defined as peers or nodes that should be able to communicate directly between themselves without passing intermediaries, and that the system should be self-organizing and have decentralized control {{RFC5694}}.
+RFC 5694 P2P has defined it as peers or nodes that should be able to communicate directly between themselves without passing intermediaries, and that the system should be self-organizing and have decentralized control {{RFC5694}}.
 With this in mind, the ultimate model of P2P is a completely decentralized system, which is more resistant to speech regulation, immune to single points of failure and have a higher performance and scalability.
 Nonetheless, in practice some P2P systems are supported by centralized servers and some others have hybrid models where nodes are organized into two layers: the upper tier servers and the lower tier common nodes {{Vu}}.

 Since the ARPANET project, the original idea behind the Internet was conceived as what we would now call a peer-to-peer system {{RFC0001}}.
 Over time it has increasingly shifted towards a client/server model with "millions of consumer clients communicating with a relatively privileged set of servers" {{NelsonHedlun}}.

 Whether for resource sharing or data sharing, P2P systems are enabling freedom of assembly and association.
 Not only do they allow for effective dissemination of information, but they leverage computing resources by diminishing costs allowing for the formation of open collectives at the network level.
 At the same time, in completely decentralized systems the nodes are autonomous and can join or leave the network as they want -a characteristic that makes the system unpredicable: a resource might be only sometimes available, and some other resources might be missing or incomplete {{Vu}}.
 Lack of information might in turn makes association or assembly more difficult.

 Additionally, when architecturally assesesing the role of P2P systems we could say that: "the main advantage of centralized P2P systems is that they are able to provide a quick and reliable resource locating.
 Their limitation, however, is that the scalability of the systems is affected by the use of servers.
 While decentralized P2P systems are better than centralized P2P systems in this aspect, they require a longer time in resource locating.
 As a result, hybrid P2P systems have been introduced to take advantage of both centralized and decentralized architectures.
 Basically, to maintain the scalability, similar to decentralized P2P systems, there are no servers in hybrid P2P systems.
 However, peer nodes that are more powerful than others can be selected to act as servers to serve others.
 These nodes are often called super peers.
 In this way, resource locating can be done by both decentralized search techniques and centralized search techniques (asking super peers), and hence the systems benefit from the search techniques of centralized P2P systems." {{Vu}}

+This case relates to the following considerations in {{RFC8280}}:
+	- Security
+	- Privacy
+	- Decentralization
+	- Censorship Resistance
+	- Open Standards
+	- Anonymity
+	- Heterogeneity Support
+	- Integrity
+	- Authenticity
+	- Adaptability

 ### Version control